Tête à Tête is…

-Blending skateboarding, choral singing and the unique acoustic of skate parks, Tête à Tête and composer Samuel Bordoli will team up with skaters and community choirs to make a real noise in London, Aberdeen and Glasgow.
+Grind blends skateboarding, choral singing and the unique acoustic of skate parks.
+Tête à Tête and composer Samuel Bordoli will team up with skaters and community choirs to make a real noise in London, Aberdeen and Glasgow.

 As well as composing two commissions for Tête à Tête, New World (words Mark Ravenhill, 2011) and Amerika (2012), Samuel Bordoli is the founding genius behind Live Music Sculpture.
 A live music sculpture is a natural progression from the conventional way of experiencing and conceiving music.
 It is a form where we can explore the relationship we have with our own ears and the endless acoustic possibilities of sound and the impact it can have upon linear or spatially conceived structures It blends together the ideas of music, time, sculpture and space.
 A very natural springboard to explore the acoustic and sounds of skate parks in music.

 Read Samuel’s blog talking about his inspiration and plans for Grind HERE

 Whether you’re an opera lover, artist, promoter, funder or simply looking for a “great night in”, there is definitely something for you on these pages.
 Click the title above and you can watch and listen to new operas from the UK produced between 1999 and the present day.

 the operatic revolution starts here!